kgroveshok/z80-homebrew/DEV-DIARY.md

 Nice to haves:

+* TODO Add LREAD support to the autostart exec
+* TODO Conslidate all prompts into a single file to allow for removing duplicates and may even localisation
+* TODO Add scroll down indicator to menu code
+* TODO Cant use special chars in quoted strings???
+Why?
+Emit works for the char code.
+* TODO Saved setting to enable/disable auto start
+* TODO Saved setting to select words to auto load from storage
+* TODO add ram test to the diags
+* TODO in dla handle empty dir
 * TODO Alt T is duplicated }.
 Free to reuse
 * TODO Alt H is duplicated |.
 Free to reuse
 * TODO Alt U, O, P, 5, 7, 8, 9, Enter are free